mjosaarinen/pqps/suppercop/README.md

 The official source of information on RAPL is Volume 3 of [Intel® 64 and IA-32 Architectures Software Developer Manual](https://software.intel.com/en-us/articles/intel-sdm).
-However this is really low-level and you should be accessing the power measurement/managemenent features through your operating system instead anyway.
+However this is really low-level.

 For practical discussion on the matter, I suggest getting hold of a this paper by K.N.
 Khan, M. Hirki, T. Niemi, J.K.
 Nurminen, Z. Ou: